wokket/FastHL7/readme.md

 ## How fast is it?

-There's a set of benchmarks in the `Benchmarks` project, but the TL;DR is that it's _very_ fast, and _very_ low allocation:
+There's a set of benchmarks in the [./src/Benchmarks] directory, but the TL;DR is that it's _very_ fast, and _very_ low allocation:

 To parse a fully featured message and query some data:
 ```